introtothesam/Heat-Stress-Study/research-assessment.md

 One of the biggest hurdles was dealing with ongoing data collection.
 Initially, I had planned on using real participant data, but the timeline required me to simulate a dataset for this final project.
 Ensuring that the simulated data captured the complexity of real-world behavioral outcomes was both technically and conceptually challenging.
 I spent a substantial amount of time exploring how to parameterize the data in `simstudy` so that it would plausibly reflect real behaviors from a heat-stress aggression paradigm.

+**The most challenging part of this project was simulating an entire dataset since data collection is still ongoing.
+I intentionally simulated a raw dataset with several separate experimental or survey responses to mimic real data collection.
+This step also allowed me to prepare a data transformation script that I can later apply directly to my real data.** **The hardest part was generating the RC-RAGE task raw data.
+From a previous study that developed this game and shared its raw data publicly, I found that retaliation rates were highly skewed.
+Most people still choose advantageous retaliation, meaning this category is skewed toward 1, while modestly and strongly costly retaliation show moderate skew and a higher proportion of zero responses.
+To mimic this trend, I decided to use a beta distribution, but setting the parameters for moderate skew was really difficult.
+I spent a lot of time experimenting with different values and asked an LLM for advice.
+When incorporating temperature as a stimulus, I simulated higher modestly and strongly costly retaliation rates under hot conditions based on my hypothesis.
+I didn’t want the simulated dataset to be completely random.
+I wanted it to reflect the main effect I was testing in my manuscript so that I could report some meaningful results.
+I devoted a lot of time to generate the RC-RAGE simulation, referring to the previous RC-RAGE raw dataset and analyzing the distribution of the key variables.
+I also explored the `simstudy` package for dataset simulation.
+It’s a really straightforward package designed for generating study datasets.
+It allows direct definition of variable distributions, specification of relationships between covariates and outcomes, and simulation of data based on these specifications.
+Additionally, I found a package called `SimSST,` which is specifically designed for simulating Stop Signal Task (SST) data.
+However, I didn’t include SST in my current project because I have no prior experience working with SST reaction time or raw data, and I decided to focus this report on the moderation effect of personality traits instead.**

 -   What was the most rewarding aspect of this project?

-Despite the challenges, it was extremely gratifying to see the entire analytical pipeline: loading libraries, simulating data, running transformations, analyzing data, fitting hierarchical logistic regression models, and rendering a polished PDF in APA format.Generating that final PDF felt especially satisfying, and I know this approach will be invaluable for future scientific writing.
+Despite the challenges, it was extremely gratifying to see the entire analytical pipeline: loading libraries, simulating data, running transformations, analyzing data, fitting hierarchical logistic regression models, and rendering a polished PDF in APA format.
+Generating that final PDF felt especially satisfying, and I know this approach will be invaluable for future scientific writing.
 Another highlight was setting up a seamless link between the citr addin and my Zotero library; this made citing references effortless and kept everything well-organized.
 Even though I’m currently using a simulated dataset, I’ve structured my analysis pipeline in a way that will plug in real data as soon as it becomes available.
 Specifically, I created a “raw” dataset format that mirrors our ongoing data collection, ensuring `data_transformation.R` can process actual participant data with minimal changes.
 This forward-thinking strategy should save time and maintain reproducibility when transitioning from simulated to real-world data.

+**The most rewarding aspect of this project was going through the entire data analysis pipeline, including exploring different packages, simulating and transforming data, fitting logistic regression models, and rendering the final document in APA format.
+The two most valuable parts of this process for me were practicing logistic mixed-effects regression and learning how to properly render an APA-formatted document.
+For the logistic mixed-effects regression, I referred to the analysis from the previous RC-RAGE paper, which only introduced retaliation rates and self-report measures in their model.
+The original paper included an R function for this analysis, but at first, I was confusing about it because the function looked long and complex, and I didn’t fully understand it.
+However, after working with the logistic mixed effect hands on in this project, I now have a solid understanding of how to handle logistic mixed effects regression and even built a hierarchical logistic regression model by gradually adding predictors: introduce BIS&BPAQ as predictors - BIS&BPQA total scores as moderators - BIS subscales as moderators - BPAQ subscales as moderator.** **My goal was to estimate the best fitting model that accurately captures the relationship between these variables.
+Since the current dataset is simulated (and the self-report measures are mostly randomized), I didn’t get significant results, but I plan to follow this hierarchical modeling approach in my future analysis with real data.
+This experience really helped me rethink the relationships I’m interested in.
+At first, I wasn’t confident about computing logistic models, but I realized that there’s no single correct answer for moderation analyses since we are still exploring the relationship.
+Building this step-by-step modeling strategy was incredibly rewarding.**

+**For the PDF rendering, I initially used the manuscript mode `apaquarto-pdf: defalt` in apaquarto, but I also discovered that there’s a journal mode.
+This solved a question I had about how academic papers are formatted from report format into published journal articles.
+Also, clicking the final render button to generate the APA styled PDF was the most satisfying step.
+For the bibliography, I linked Zotero to the citr addin, which made referencing much more efficient.
+And I didn’t have to manually copy and paste each citation.
+I had already been using Zotero for storing the articles, but now I know how to use it much more effectively for future projects.
+Lastly, simulating separate raw data files helped me mimic my real data collection process, so the data transformation pipeline I built can be directly applied to my future analysis when I collect real data.**

 -   What would you do differently if you were to start over?

 I will restart this project with my actual dataset in the coming months, replacing the simulated data with real participant data.
 When analyzing the real dataset, I plan to incorporate **bootstrapping** when computing the logistic mixed-effects model to improve the robustness of my estimates.
 Additionally, I expect to observe some meaningful effects in the moderation or mediation analyses, which were not fully interpretable with the simulated data.
 Having the real dataset will allow me to refine the statistical models further and validate whether the hypothesized relationships hold under empirical conditions.

+**I will restart this project with my actual dataset soon.
+Since I won’t have a large sample size (my current simulation has 50 participants, but in reality, I will likely have 20 or fewer), I plan to incorporate bootstrapping into my logistic mixed-effects models to improve robustness.
+I will use bootstrapped mean estimates, 95% confidence intervals, and 1,000 bootstrapped samples following the approach from the original RC-RAGE study.
+Additionally, I expect to see more meaningful effects in the moderation and mediation analyses by following the hierarchical logistic regression modeling steps I’ve developed in this project.
+In my future analysis, I will also focus on validating these models using statistical validation techniques like bootstrapping to ensure reliability.**

 -   What did you learn from this project that you will carry forward to future projects?

 Using Quarto and APAQuarto allowed me to generate a fully formatted, publication-ready APA7 manuscript with a single click.
 I now feel confident in structuring future scientific writing projects using Quarto, ensuring reproducibility and professional formatting without manual intervention.
 I gained hands-on experience in structuring, organizing, and processing a full dataset from start to finish.
 This included simulating data that mimicked real-world collection methods, transforming raw variables into analyzable formats, and systematically handling missing values and inconsistencies.
 These skills will translate directly to working with real experimental data in the future.
 This project solidified my ability to conduct data analysis methodically, starting from descriptive statistics, progressing to inferential analyses (e.g., ANOVA, logistic mixed-effects models), and culminating in a well-structured research report.
 Writing the manuscript while integrating analysis in a structured, step-by-step fashion is a workflow I will continue to follow in future projects.
 Effectively using GitHub for version control was also crucial for keeping my project organized.

+**The most practical skill I gained from this project is APAQuarto.
+I used to write academic reports in Google Docs, but now I know a much better way to generate publishable APA manuscripts or journal articles.
+The data simulation process was also really rewarding.
+While in a real scenario, I might encounter challenges like handling missing values, the data wrangling steps I practiced (both in my final project data transformation and mini-projects) have given me confidence in working with raw data in future projects.
+I also gained a lot of hands-on experience in data analysis, particularly ANOVA and logistic mixed-effects models.
+Through this process, I not only learned how to build regression functions but also developed a hierarchical analysis plan, which will be incredibly useful for my future research.**

+**I also learned how to use GitHub effectively to manage an entire project.
+The mistake I made with the apaQuarto extension file by accidentally adding it to the .gitignore made me reflect on the importance of being more familiar with the packages I include.
+Moving forward, I will be more mindful of how others might interact with my repository.
+Considering the perspective of someone cloning my repo, I now understand that I need to prioritize reproducibility and ensure that everything necessary for running the project is properly included.**

 -   What are you most proud of in this project?

 I’m particularly proud of how the final manuscript turned out, especially the seamless integration of multiple tables and figures within Quarto.
 I used a variety of markdown features, including cross-referencing, footnotes, chunk options, to make the final PDF look professional and academically polished.
 In addition, I adopted some sophisticated statistical approaches, particularly hierarchical logistic regressions with moderation, which I think goes beyond a standard class project and showcases how powerful R can be for advanced modeling.

+**As I mentioned, the most satisfying step was rendering the manuscript into a PDF document.
+I was proud of the final output, especially the hyperlinks that were included.
+However, after reflecting on the feedback, I realize that there’s still a lot of work to be done, and I need to put in more effort to refine it.
+I should have worked harder to mimic a real published APA article, ensuring that figures and tables appear in the text instead of just relying on hyperlinks.
+I also recognize that I need to refer to APA formatting guidelines more carefully, rather than relying on my previous experience with academic writing.
+This project, while it gave me a lot of valuable learning experience, is not yet at the level I hoped for.
+There are many details I overlooked, and I regret not catching them earlier.
+However, I will carry these lessons forward and make sure to apply them in my future research.
+Every mistake I made here is something I will remember and improve upon in my next projects.**

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection: